ABOUT ME

 I completed my pre and post-doctoral internships working with college students at University of California, Davis.
 During my time at UC Davis, I was the Eating Disorder Intern and worked on a multidisciplinary team.
 When COVID happened, my work with students went fully remote and I became well trained in Telehealth best practices.

 After earning my doctorate degree, I moved to Oakland and began working in a small group practice in SF and Marin.
 I worked full time with the group for almost 3 years.
 During this time, I was able to take an 8 week trip to Bogotá on my own.
-I spent time with my birth family, improved my Spanish, and dove into the city I am from.
-After my time in Oakland, I made the move to Los Angeles to be with my partner who works at UCLA.
+I spent time with my birth family, improved my Spanish, and explored the city I am from.
+In 2023 I moved to Los Angeles and in 2024 I opened my private practice.

 Telehealth therapist in California Meg Jones on pottery wheel